dotnet-foundation/website/input/blog/posts/net-foundation-february-update.md

 </ul>

 <p>The <a href="https://www.facebook.com/dotnetfoundation/">.NET Foundation is on Facebook now</a>.
 Please like our page!
-We’ll post regular updates and interesting things happening with .NET to share.
+We'll post regular updates and interesting things happening with .NET to share.
 <p><a href="https://www.youtube.com/NETFoundation">The .NET Foundation is also on YouTube</a>.
 Watch community standups and design reviews as well as code-focused shows and interviews across our multiple playlists.
 <p><a href="https://www.youtube.com/NETFoundation">Youtube</a>
 <p>Do you have an interesting piece of news or content related to .NET open source?
-Let us know so we can include it in next month’s update by posting a comment below.
+Let us know so we can include it in next month's update by posting a comment below.
 <hr>
 <h2>Remember to Subscribe!</h2>
 <p>Please <a href="http://eepurl.com/dhL_qb">sign up</a> to get the .NET Foundation Update via e-mail.
 <p><a href="http://eepurl.com/dhL_qb">Subscribe</a>
-<p>We’re planning to send these out at the beginning of every month going forward, so that means you should see the February one in just a few weeks.
-Don’t worry, we want to keep these short, interesting, and low-noise, so we won’t overload your e-mail.
+<p>We're planning to send these out at the beginning of every month going forward, so that means you should see the February one in just a few weeks.
+Don't worry, we want to keep these short, interesting, and low-noise, so we won't overload your e-mail.